Quality of Life Survey 2022

-Each year, the School of Engineering and Applied Sciences (SEAS) administers the Quality of Life (QoL) Survey alongside the Engineering Graduate Student Council (EGSC) and Graduate Student Affairs (GSA).
+Each year, the School of Engineering and Applied Sciences (SEAS) administers the Quality of Life (QoL) Survey alongside the Engineering Graduate Student Council (EGSC) and Engineering Student Affairs (GSA).
 The intent of this survey is to gather a widely representative picture of the student opinion right now in SEAS.
+After a hiatus of two years, EGSC was proud to restart this crucial annual survey in 2022.

 - Professional Development and Leadership (PDL) for MS and PhD students